-Navratri Special | www.lokmattimes.com
+Navratri special | www.lokmattimes.com

 Riddhi Viyaan Ventures

-In ‘Viyaan Ananta’ township, the special offer is being given to those booking flats and row houses during Navratrotsav.
-The details of the offer can be obtained by visiting the site.
+This Navratrotsav, the special offer is given for booking a flat and row house in ‘Viyaan Ananta’ township.
+The details of offer are given during site visit.

+On account of Navratrotsav, Faith Build is giving a special offer on its different housing projects.
+Visit any project of Faith Build to get the details.

 Freedom Tower

-During Navratrotsav, in the ‘Freedom Tower’ society, a special offer is given for those booking a flat and a row house.
-The details about it are being given during the site visit.
+The special offer is there for customers booking a flat or row house in ‘Freedom Tower’ society during Navratrotsav.
+The details of the offer are provided during the site visit.

 Shree Varadlaxmi Enterprises

-Shree Varadlaxmi Enterprises is giving a special offer to buyers of plots in their project during Navratri festival.
-Without any down payment, the plots are available for sale on easy monthly installments.
+Shree Varadlaxmi Enterprises is giving a special offer to customers buying a plot from the project during Navratrotsav.
+One can buy the plot on easy monthly installments without paying any down payment.

 ICONIC PROJECT OF THE DAY